GeniaT/Wishlist_React-Redux/README.md

 We all struggle when thinking about what gifts would interest my friends or family.
 This app is an attempt to make your life a bit easier by:
-- listing the wish lists of your friends
+:page_with_curl: listing the wish lists of your friends
-- creating events and add wish lists and other items to it
+:calendar: creating events and add wish lists and other items to it
-- give enough information about each item to make it easy to find and order the item
+:convenience_store: give enough information about each item to make it easy to find and order the item

 ## Tools used for this app